mstorath/CircleMedianFilter/README.md

 ### Runtime comparison

-The time complexity is linear w.r.t. the size of the filter mask for non-quantized data and constant for quantized data
+The time complexity w.r.t. the size of the filter mask is
+- linear for non-quantized data
+- constant for quantized data

 <img src="docs/runtime.png" width="80%">